Hopf algebras and Markov chains: Two examples and a theory: Theory

 where the sum is over subsets of vertices $S$ with $G_S,\ G_{S^{\calc}}$ the induced subgraphs.
 Graded by the size of the vertex set, $\bar{\calg}$ is a commutative and cocommutative polynomial Hopf algebra with basis $\calb$ consisting of all graphs.
 The generators are precisely the connected graphs, and the length of a graph is its number of connected components.

 The resulting Markov chain on graphs with $n$ vertices evolves as follows: from $G$, color the vertices of $G$ red or blue, independently with probability 1/2.
 Erase any edge with opposite colored vertices.
 This gives one step of the chain; the process terminates when there are no edges.
+Observe that each connected component breaks independently; that $\Delta$ is an algebra homomorphism ensures that, for any Hopf algebra, the generators break independently.
 The analogous Hopf algebra of simplicial complexes is discussed in \ref{sec6}. \end{example}

 \begin{example}[The noncommutative Hopf algebra of labeled graphs, continuing from \exref{exncgraphs}] Let $\calg$ be the linear span of the simple graphs whose vertices are labeled $\{1,2,\dots,n\}$ for some $n$.
 The product of two graphs $G_1G_2$ is their disjoint union, where the vertices of $G_1$ keep their labels, and the labels in $G_2$ are increased by the number of vertices in $G_1$.
 The coproduct is